Alexchen666/logseq-rag/README.md

 - Search preview: See what pages are retrieved before generating answers
 - ChromaDB support: Advanced vector database backend

+### Use Cases

+You can use the Logseq RAG system:

+- To find information across your entire knowledge base
+- To explore your notes in a more interactive way
+- To compare different concepts and ideas

+But,

+- Not to explain the concepts in depth (Use it to find related notes then read them by yourself or ask another LLM for summary)
+- Not to find exact content (Use `query` function in Logseq instead)

 ### Quick Setup Guide
 1. Clone the repository and install dependencies
 2. Configure your Logseq API settings